plotly/public-health/tutorials/ebola-outbreaks.md

 ![Save](../screencasts/ebola-outbreaks/atlas/save.png)

 ### 2.2.
 Deaths Per Outbreak Scatter Plot
+Using the same grid as the previous plot, open the data in the Chart Studio.

 ##### 2.2.1.
 Create
 Now that we have the data added to the grid, we can select our chart type.
 To do so, select *Graph* on the left-hand side, then *Create*.
 Click *Chart Type*, and **Scatter** from the *Business* column.